Housing Elements

 The following is the sites inventory form and instructions.
 Questions can be submitted to sitesinventory@hcd.ca.gov.

-HCD submits sites inventory data to DGS for inclusion in statewide map.
+HCD submits sites inventory data to DGS for inclusion in a statewide map.
 Learn more about these development opportunities.

 For further information, see the Housing and Local Land Development Opportunities Map Webinar (February 24, 2023) and presentation slides (PDF).